 Overwatch League lost its commissioner, Nate Nanzer, who recently shared his thoughts in a chain of tweets.
 Him leaving Blizzard was apparently not due to workplace issues since Nanzer explained he is leaving OWL in good hands while several colleagues and acquaintances expressed their gratitude for his contributions.

 Nanzer joined Blizzard in 2014 and is leaving for Epic Games five years into the journey.
-While his chain of tweets didn't specify where he is going next, ESPN did.
+While didn't specify where he is going next, did.
 The confirmation apparently came from Epic Games, rather than Nanzer himself.

 According to Epic's statement, Nanzer will be working on Fortnite's competitive scene that has its highs and lows.
 For example, it is obvious Epic Games want in on the eSports gig since they are throwing cash around like there is no tomorrow.
 Fortnite World Cup is underway already and it has a $100 million prize pool.